jrdnlx/jrdnlx/README.md

 - 👋 Hi, I’m Jordan!
 - 👀 I’m interested in video games, full stack development and movies!
 - 🌱 I’m currently learning to be a great developer!
-- 💞️ I love to collaborate with teammates, coworkers, and mostly friends to create great projects!
+- 💞️ I love to collaborate with teammates, coworkers, and mostly friends to create amazing projects!
 - 📫 I have a lot of projects in the pipeline...
 Follow me and stay tuned!
 - 😎 Add me on Pokemon Go!
 4857 9097 0366